-The Aston Centre for Research into International Business (ACRIB) was established in 2011, and is already positioned at the leading edge of research in international business management, international economics and international entrepreneurship.
+The Aston Centre for Research into International Entrepreneurship and Business (ACRIEB) is positioned at the leading edge of research in international business management, international economics and international entrepreneurship.
 Click here for an overview presentation

-The importance of Foreign Direct Investment (FDI) for the wider economy including productivity and knowledge spillovers.
+- The importance of Foreign Direct Investment (FDI) for the wider economy including productivity and knowledge spillovers.

 - Comparative entrepreneurship research investigating the impact of formal and informal institutional frameworks and policies on entrepreneurship.

-Several members of the Centre were also actively involved in the successful joint ESRC/BIS/BBA/TSB Enterprise Research Centre bid with Warwick University.
-This will bring to Aston just under £1m over the next three years.
+Several members of the Centre are also actively involved in the Enterprise Research Centre and the Global Entrepreneurship Monitor UK.

-The Centre is hosted within the Economics and Strategy Group at Aston Business School.
+The Centre is hosted within the Economics, Finance and Entrepreneurship Group at Aston Business School.